bjornekelund/rbnskew/README.md

 `rbnskew -f csvfile [-t callsign] [-d] (verbose) [-s] (sort result) [-q] (quiet)`

-The analysis of rbnskew has the following default characteristics:
+The analysis algorithm has the following default characteristics:

 * Only considers the 1000 most recent spots at any time for efficiency reasons
 * Only considers spots timestamped within 30 seconds of a reference spot